 Home-based businesses are hot.
-That’s what Forbes had to say in an article they wrote and they have good reason to say that.
+As a matter of fact, Forbes wrote an article about it and they have good reason to say that.
 From 2012, sixty nine percent of new businesses in the U.S. are started at home and 59% of established businesses are home-based.
 With stats like that, I’d say home-based businesses are on fire!

-While I was putting this post together, I was sitting at my desk thinking about a home-based business to write about.
-I couldn’t really concentrate on a topic because my to-do list was dangling in the back of my mind and I knew there were other things I had to do before calling it a day.
+While I was putting this post together, I was sitting at my desk.
+I was thinking about a home-based business to write about but I couldn’t really concentrate on a topic.
+My to-do list was dangling in the back of my mind and I knew there were other things I had to do before calling it a day.
 And then it dawned on me.
 Write about starting a home-based social media management business, duh.

 I know you’re probably thinking there are tons of social media managers, how could you possibly find work in this field.